-Low temperature SDS PAGE provides a more direct means of investigating compound effects on the quaternary structure of NOS enzymes.
-Treatment with KLYP961 or the pyrimidine imidazole, BBS-4, but not SEITU (substrate competitive inhibitor) during the induction of iNOS in the murine RAW264.7 cells results in the appearance of higher order multimers in the KLYP961 treated samples accompanied by a reduction in dimeric enzyme (Figure 2A).
-These findings parallel results obtained with its parent molecule, KLYP956 (Symons et al.2009).
-As expected, all three inhibitors block NO production (Figure 2B).
+higher-order multimers in the KLYP961-treated samples accompanied by a reduction in dimeric enzyme (Fig. 2A).
+These findings parallel results obtained with its parent molecule, KLYP956 (Symons et al., 2009).
+As expected, all three inhibitors block NO production (Fig. 2B).
 KLYP961 and BBS-4 also destabilize human iNOS protein-protein interactions under more native conditions.
-The experiment involved transient co-transfection of HEK293 cells with FLAG-tagged and HAtagged human iNOS enzymes.
-Lysates prepared from cotransfected cells allows coimmunoprecipitation of the HA-tagged enzyme using anti-FLAG antibodies provided the enzyme is capable of dimerization (Figure 2A).
-Neither HA-tagged, nor untagged native human iNOS (UT), co-immunoprecipitated with anti-FLAG antibodies in the absence of coexpressed FLAG-tagged human iNOS (Figure 2C).
-While SEITU increases the amount of coimmunoprecipitated HA-iNOS, both KLYP961 and BBS-4 has substantially reduced levels of anti-HA immunoreactivity, consistent with a reduction in dimeric human iNOS.
-Enzymatic activity from cell culture supernatants treated with SEITU (50 $\mu$ M), BBS-4 (0.5 $\mu$ M) and KLYP961 (0.5 $\mu$ M) were all reduced by >95%, indicating that residual human iNOS-tagged heterodimer/multimers were inactive (Figure 2D).
-Collectively, these data indicate that KLYP961 interferes with iNOS dimer formation and/or destabilizes a dimer leading to preferential accumulation of functionally inactive iNOS.
+The experiment involved transient cotransfection of HEK293 cells with FLAG-tagged and HA-tagged human iNOS enzymes.
+Lysates prepared from cotransfected cells allows coimmunoprecipitation of the HAtagged enzyme using anti-FLAG antibodies provided the enzyme is capable of dimerization (Fig. 2A).
+Neither HA-tagged nor untagged native human iNOS coimmunoprecipitated with anti-FLAG antibodies in the absence of coexpressed FLAG-tagged human iNOS (Fig. 2C).
+Whereas SEITU increases the amount of coimmunoprecipitated HA-iNOS, both KLYP961 and BBS-4 have substantially reduced levels of anti-HA immunoreactivity, consistent with a reduction in dimeric human iNOS.
+Enzymatic activity from cell culture supernatants treated with SEITU (50 μM), BBS-4 (0.5 μM), and KLYP961 (0.5 μ M) all were reduced by >95%, indicating that residual human iNOS-tagged heterodimer/multimers were inactive (Fig. 2D).
+Collectively, these data indicate that KLYP961 interferes with iNOS dimer formation and/or destabilizes a dimmer, leading to preferential accumulation of functionally inactive iNOS.